-- 1. -----is a program that translates mnemonic statements into executable instructions. - 2.
-A set of instructions is called -----. - 3.
-The instructions that tell a computer how to carry out the processing tasks are referred to as computer........ - 4.
+1. -----is a program that translates mnemonic statements into executable instructions.

+- 2. A set of instructions is called -----. - 3.
+The instructions that tell a computer how to carry out the processing tasks are referred to as computer....... - 4.
 The only language which the computer understands is . - 5.
-The software designed to perform a specific task is .

-- 1. Word processing software is a type of application software. - 2.
+The software designed to perform a specific task is . - B. State whether the following statements are True or False: - 1.
+Word processing software is a type of application software. - 2.
 Binary code comprises of digits from 0 to 9. - 3.
 Word processor is an example of system software? - 4.
 Software Package is a group of programs that solve a multiple problem. - 5.
 Interpreter is a program that reads each of the instructions in mnemonic form and translates it into the machine-language equivalent.